 To a large skillet set over medium-high heat, add the oil and 2 tablespoons of the butter.
 When it’s hot and shimmering, add enough cutlets to cover the bottom of the pan without overcrowding.
 Fry, turning once, until golden brown, 3–5 minutes.
 Transfer to the serving platter, then repeat with the remaining cutlets, adding more oil if the pan looks dry.

-Add wine to skillet, and cook, scraping bottom of pan until reduced by half, about 3 minutes.
-Add stock and lemon slices, and bring to a boil; cook until reduced by half, about 8 minutes.
-Add remaining butter, juice, capers, and parsley, and season with salt and pepper.
-Pour sauce over veal and serve immediately.
+To the empty skillet, add the wine and cook, scraping up any browned bits, until reduced by half, about 3 minutes.
+Add the stock and lemon slices and boil until reduced by half again, about 9 minutes more.
+Stir in the lemon juice, capers, parsley, and remaining butter and season with salt and black pepper to taste.
+Pour the sauce over the veal and serve immediately.